Python Code Does Not Have to Be Slow!

 What You Will Know After Reading

-...become a "Dev Who Can Write Programs to Run on All Cores"
+...become a "Dev Who Can Write Multithreaded Programs"

 After working through all of the lessons in this book, you will know:

-- How to execute your own ad hoc functions in parallel using the Process class.
+- How to execute multiple tasks concurrently using the

 ...a week of one lesson per day

-About 20-to-30 minutes per lesson, so a few hours total.
+The book will take about 20-to-30 minutes per lesson to finish, so a few hours total.

 But that's too fast.